SCW-Aberystwyth/Python-Study-Group/index.md

 ## When/where does the group meet?
 * After this we'll meet every other Friday at 3:10pm in the [G24 computer room](https://www.aber.ac.uk/en/timetable/zones/penglais/cledwyn/g24/) in the Cledwyn building.
-* The dates for the 2019 summer term are Fridays May 10th, May 24th, June 7th, June 21st and July 5th.
+* The dates for the Summer 2019 are Fridays July 19th and August 2nd.
+We'll probably take a break for the rest of August and then resume in September.

 ## How does it work?
 At each meeting we'll pick a different topic and discuss it or get somebody more knowledgable to talk about it.
 See the [plan](plan) for a list of sessions currently planned.